 FXB India Suraksha (FXBIS) is an Indian non-governmental, non-profit organization providing development assistance to marginalized children, women, and communities in rural and urban India.
-FXBIS was registered in 2007 as a Section 8 company under companies Act, 2013 with an objective of assisting people to lead a life of dignity by creating safe, healthy and productive environment.
+FXB India Suraksha is a non-profit company registered in year 2007 under section 25 of the Companies Act, 1956, modified under section 8 of the Companies Act, 2013 with an objective of assisting people to lead a life of dignity by creating safe, healthy and productive environment.

 We, at FXBIS, believe in creating shared investment narratives with communities, Government and Non-government agencies for community-led human development.
 The organization values the replication of successful programmes while ensuring the sustainability of the achievements across the States to increase the scale of its effective reach to the needy women and children.
 We co-create development programmes with communities to best suit to their needs.